mrocklin/blog/_posts/work/2015-03-10-Towards-OOC-Frame.md

 and the [XDATA Program](http://www.darpa.mil/our_work/i2o/programs/xdata.aspx) as part of the [Blaze Project](http://blaze.pydata.org/docs/dev/index.html)*

-*This post primarily targets developres.
+*This post primarily targets developers.
 It is on experimental code that is not ready for users.*

 **tl;dr** Can we build `dask.frame`?
 One approach involves indexes and a lot